codequest-eu/busy_bunny/README.md

-Busy Bunny - useful abstractions for AMQP-based workflows
+Busy Bunny - useful AMQP abstractions
 ---

 While we're working shifts on creating exquisite documentation, how about you have a look at a cute bunny?